bermi/disk-memoizer/README.md

 Memoized function contain a `.gc` method that will trigger garbage collection for the selected `cacheDir` and `maxAge`.

+*WARNING*: gc will only work on the master node of a cluster, not in it's workers.
+It's recommended that you run gc on a separated process.

     const memoizedFn = diskMemoizer(fn, [options]);
     const gcInterval = memoizedFn.gc({